mfonabasiudobia/lendsqr-fe-test/README.md

 Install the dependencies by running npm install or yarn install in the project root directory.

-Start the development server by running npm start or yarn start in the project root directory.
+Start the development server by running npm run dev in the project root directory.

 ## Conclusion